jmcameron/attachments_translations/0-README-Languages-Versions.txt

 INSTALL these files using the regular Joomla installer (no need to unzip manually).

+NOTES:

-NOTE: These language files are for Attachments-3.0+ only!
+   * These language files are for Attachments-3.0+ only!

+   * Language packs versions 3.0.1 and 3.0.1.* will work fine on Attachments release 3.0.2.

-      If you need a language file for Attachments 2.2, please visit the other attachments project on joomlacode: http://joomlacode.org/gf/project/attachments/
+   * If you need a language file for Attachments 2.2, please visit the other attachments project on joomlacode: http://joomlacode.org/gf/project/attachments/

 EXTENSION AUTHOR: Jonathan Cameron - jmcameron@jmcameron.net

+2011-09-09:
+   * Updated: attachments-Norwegian-nb-NO-3.0.1.1.zip
+         - Added help file!
+Thanks to Roar Jystad.
+         - Status: Complete including help file.

 2011-09-09:
    * Updated: attachments-Catalan-ca-ES-3.0.1.zip